theupdateframework/pep-maximum-security-model/README.rst

 periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
 In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
-If any package hash has changed, this indicates an attack has occured.
+If any package hash has changed, this indicates an attack has occurred.

 Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques